A view of Tallinn old town's rooftops

 4. Balti Jaam Market

-Located by Balti railway station, this bustling market offers everything from antiquarian books and vintage clothing to great coffee and street food.
+Located by Balti Jaam railway station, this bustling market offers everything from antiquarian books and vintage clothing to great coffee and street food.

-Discover all the city’s districts
+Discover the city’s districts

 Tallinn is a historic city with a modern twist – a destination for everyone.
 To decide how to spend your day in Tallinn, it’s helpful to start with an overview of its diverse districts.